apetenchea/cdroot/source/_posts/time-in-distributed-systems.md

 \end{split}
 $$

-Sometimes the request delay can be longer than the response delay, or vice versa.
+Sometimes, the request delay can be longer than the response delay, or vice versa.
 Since we have Δ as the total network delay, a fair estimate of the response time would be half of that, *Δ/2*.
-The last recorded time on the server is *t<sub>3</sub>*, but it takes *Δ/2* for the client to receive that information, so the current time, when the client gets *t<sub>3</sub>*, can be estimated as *t<sub>3</sub>+Δ/2*.
-Then, the client can subtract from that its own version of the current time, *t<sub>4</sub>*, and obtain the clock skew, which represents how much the client has to adjust its own clock in order to get back in line with the server's clock:
+The last recorded time on the server is *t<sub>3</sub>*, but it takes *Δ/2* for the client to receive that information, so the current time, when the client receives *t<sub>3</sub>*, can be estimated as *t<sub>3</sub>+Δ/2*.
+The client can subtract its own version of the current time, *t<sub>4</sub>*, and obtain the clock skew or clock difference, which represents how much the client has to adjust its own clock in order to get back in line with the server's clock.

 $$
 \begin{split}